 This old fashioned cream style corn doesn't take too much to make.
 Just a few simple ingredients and a little stirring in the pot as the mixture warms and thickens to the perfect consistency.
 You're going to love serving it with your next meal.

-For more corn-tastic recipes, check out my Cornbread Bundt Cake, Air Fryer Canned Corn, and Jiffy Cornbread With Cake Mix.
+For more corn-tastic recipes, check out my Jiffy Cornbread With Cake Mix, Jiffy Banana Cornbread, and Cornbread Tamale Pie.

 Jump to: